willosborne/FrogPuzzle/notes.md

 # Frog Puzzle notes

+## Plan
+- Frog tongue mechanics
+- Objects you can push
+- Other frogs
+- Logs
+- Sinking lilypads

 ## Core ideas
 - Frog jumps around from one square to another
 - Entire screen is pond, with small islands dotted around